MuhamedGad/End2End-Projct/README.md

 --------
 ## Project sturcure
+- Notebooks folder : contains all the jupyter notebooks
+- data folder contains 2 subfolders, one for the raw data and the other one for the proccessd data
+- models : contains the mlflow outputs that keep track of each model
+- reports contains the graph produced by plotly
+- scripts : contains the scripts of the project

 for the aim of the organizing the project i used the cookiecutter data science project template [Cookiecutter Data Science Project Template](https://github.com/drivendata/cookiecutter-data-science)

 ## Installation
 To run this project, you need:
+    It's recommend to create ant activate a virtual environments before installing dependecies
 1. Python 3
 2. Jupyter Notebook installed
-2. An integrated development environment (IDE) such as Spyder
+3. install differen packages on the requirements.txt
-2. Clone the project and run the notebooks in the "notebooks" folder sequentially
+4. Clone the project
-2. Download the Stack Overflow yearly survey dataset (2023) and place it in the "raw data" folder
+5. Download the [Stackoverflow Yearly Suervey](https://survey.stackoverflow.co/) dataset (2023) and place it in the "raw data" folder
+6. Run the notebooks in the "notebooks" folder sequentially
-2. Run the Dash script for the final application
+7. Finally run the Dash script
-3.
 ## Data
-i used the stackoverflow yearly survey dataset (2023) [Stackoverflow Yearly Suervey](https://survey.stackoverflow.co/)
+i used the stackoverflow yearly survey dataset (2023) 2 reasons for chosing it
+1. it's updated yearly so it's alwyas up to date
+2. it's not focusing on a specific geopgrahical area, instead developers from all over the world participate in the suervey [Stackoverflow Yearly Suervey](https://survey.stackoverflow.co/)

 ## Data Preprocessing & Cleaning